Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Introduction

-Finally, it remains to be seen whether there exists birational symplectic involutions that act both non-trivially on the discriminant group, with $\rank(H^2(X,\bZ)_-)\geq 12$.
-We show that there are two such possibilities, completing the classification in $(\ref{mainthm3})$.
-In order to show the existence of these involutions, we use lattice enumeration techniques.
-With the hypothesis of $(\ref{mainthm3})$, it is fairly easy to identify the possible lattices $H^2(X,\bZ)_+$ (see \S \ref{remaining cases}), however the corresponding lattices $H^2(X,\bZ)_-$ are no longer unique in their genera.
-There are 12 possible genera for $H^2(X,\bZ)_-$; we first enumerate the possible lattices $H^2(X,\bZ)_-$ in each genus.
-We can conclude that only the $G_{12}$ and $G_{16}$ involutions are induced by geometric symplectic birational involutions of a manifold of $OG10$ type, using a corollary of the Torelli Theorem (Theorem \ref{no markman so sympl}).
-Details of this enumeration and conclusion are described in \S \ref{enumerate and exclude}, and displayed in Table \ref{table enum}.
+Thirdly, in Theorem \ref{non-trivial non split}, we classify symplectic birational involutions that act nontrivially on the discriminant group, with $\rank(\OG_-)\geq 12$.
+With this hypothesis, it is fairly easy to identify the possible lattices $\OG_+$; however, the corresponding lattices $\OG_-$ are not unique in their genera.
+There are 12 possible genera for $\OG_-$; we first enumerate the possible lattices in each genus, and then exclude all but two possibilities, obtaining the involutions labelled (5) and (6) in Table \ref{main table}.
+The results of this enumeration are displayed in Table \ref{table enum}.
 We accomplish this enumeration using a modification of Kneser's neighbour method \cite{KneserMartin2002QF}; this is computer aided (see Appendix \ref{appendix:A} for more details).
 Our enumeration results can be found in the database \cite{marquand_lisa_2023_7528193}.

+In all three cases, we obtain involutions $\iota$ of the lattice $\Lambda$ acting as in cases (1)-(6).
+We conclude that there exists a manifold $X$ of type $OG10$ with a birational involution $f\in \Bir(X)$ inducing $\iota$ using a corollary of the Torelli Theorem (Theorem \ref{thm: no markman so sympl}).
+However, we are able to geometrically realise the involutions in cases (1)-(3) through known constructions, using the construction of \cite{LSV}.
+More precisely, using the observation of Sacc\`a \cite[\S 3.1]{sac2021birational} (see also \cite{LPZ}), an involution of a cubic fourfold induces a birational transformation of the corresponding compactified intermediate Jacobian $X$, a manifold of $OG10$ type by \cite{LSV,sac2021birational}, giving a geometric realisation of the involutions in cases (1)-(3).